heig-tin-info/handbook/README.md

 One solution for simple graphics is to include svg directly and twick the svg to map colors with the theme colors.

+One possiblity is to integrate the svg as `<object>` and use css to style the svg.

 ### Exercices

 - Add "Exercise:" before admonition Exercice